The Roads department is responsible for the upkeep and maintenance of 52.64 miles of Honey Brook Township’s roads.

 Park Road Project

-The Park Road Storm Sewer improvement and widening project is underway.
-The road will be closed during the day while work is in progress but will be open to traffic at all other times.
-The work is expected to continue until the project is completed or the weather hinders work, whichever comes first.
-Work will begin again in the spring if weather suspends operations.
+The Park Road Storm Sewer improvement and widening project is underway and completion is expected by fall 2018.
+During periods of construction, the road will be closed during the day while work is in progress but will be open to traffic at all other times.

 Ordinance #162-2012, passed on May 9, 2012.